Disclosure: This post may contain affiliate links. Please read my privacy policy.

 Dairy-free Chocolate Molten Lava Cakes | Perchance to Cook, www.perchancetocook.com

-Other Dairy-free chocolate desserts:
+Other Dairy-free Paleo chocolate desserts you’ll love:

 Fudgy Chocolate Chunk Brownies (Paleo, GF)